What do you understand by Counter Urbanisation?

 Effect and consequences of counter urbanisation

 Any place needs a threshold population for the activities to continue.
-A small change in population does not have adverse affect on this threshold population but a large or sudden movement of people or economic activities outside the city might result in collapse of the city.
+A small change in population does not have adverse effect on this threshold population but a large or sudden movement of people or economic activities outside the city might result in collapse of the city.
 Once the number of people supporting the whole financial system decreases the burden of expenditure to maintain current standard or even to provide the a particular service falls on the remaining population. per capita expenditure of residents increases if they wish to avail that facility or service.
 This additional burden or the deterioration of the facilities will ultimately force the people who were initially unwilling to leave the city to move to different place.
 If immediate actions are not taken by the concerned agency than prolonged counter urbanisation results in decay and ultimately collapse or the urban area.
+Such cities and town might take shape of ghost towns.